-I can use some or all the following safety strategies:

-Α. I will leave money and an extra set of keys withso that I can le eave quicl dy.
-B. I will keep copies of important papers and documents or an extra set of keys at C. I will open a savings account by independence. , to increase my D Other things I can do to increase my independence include: E. The domestic violence program's hot line telephone number is seek shelter by calling this hot line. and I can F. I can keep change for phone calls on me at all times.
-I understand that if I use my month the telephone bill will tell my perpetrator the numbers that I called after I as you go' phone.
-There are no bills and all communication would be confident eft.
-I c G. I will check with and to see who would be able to left or lend me some money in an emergency. me s tay with th em H. I can leave extra clothes with I. I will sit down and review my safety plan everyin safest way to leave the residence. orde er to pla n the J. (domestic violence advo agreed to help me review this plan. cate or friend) has

-K. I will rehearse my escape plan and, as appropriate, practice it with my children.
+Ca an use some or all the following safety strategies: Α. I will leave money and an extra set of keys with so the at I can leave quickly. В. I will keep copies of important papers and documents or an extra set of keys at C. I will open a savings account byindependence. , to increase my D. Other things I can do to increase my independence include: Ε. The domestic violence program's hot line telephone number isseek shelter by calling this hot line. and I can F. I can keep change for phone calls on me at all times.
+I understand that if I use month the telephone bill will tell my perpetrator the numbers that I called afte as you go' phone.
+There are no bills and all communication would be confide r I left.
+I could get a 'pay G. I will check with and or lend me some money in an emergency. e to let me stay with them Н. I can leave extra clothes with · l.
+I will sit down and review my safety plan everysafest way to leave the residence. in order to plan the J. agreed to help me review this plan. (domestic violence e advocate or friend) has K. I will rehearse my escape plan and, as appropriate, practice it with my childre